 Overall, these are 2 strong Canadian hydrogen stocks to add to your radar today, but are not without risk

-Bottom line, Ballard and Loop Energy are well positioned to be leading fuel cell companies but in the short term, their fortunes are likely going to be tied to market sentiment.
+The bottom line is that Ballard and Loop Energy are well-positioned to be leading fuel cell companies, but in the short term, their fortunes are likely going to be tied to market sentiment.

-Long-term, their success will be dependent on further innovations and the wide-spread adoption of hydrogen as an alternative source of energy.
+In the long term, their success will depend on further innovations and the widespread adoption of hydrogen as an alternative energy source.